-Why experts say it’s especially important for heart patients to get the coronavirus vaccine
+Why experts say it’s especially important for heart patients to get a coronavirus vaccine

 Both the American Heart Association and the American College of Cardiology are urging eligible individuals — including heart patients — to get vaccinated.
 The American College of Cardiology has even issued a health policy statement to provide guidance on how to prioritize certain cardiac patients for vaccination.

-So it makes sense that some heart patients might wonder how well the coronavirus vaccine will protect them.
+So it makes sense that some heart patients might wonder how well a coronavirus vaccine will protect them.
 Will it shield them from severe illness, hospitalization or worse?
 Will it keep them from getting infected at all?

 “It’s reasonable to say, ‘Hey, if everyone else is protected from severe disease, but we know that I’m subject to a more severe disease anyway, am I going to be protected?’ ” said Mitchell Elkind, president of the American Heart Association.